jxuj/Smart-Surveillance-Camera/README.md

 # Smart Surveillance Camera

-This repository contains a Python program capable of running object detection and face recognition with models trained using TensorFlow.
+This repository contains a Python program capable of running object detection and face recognition on a remote camera with models trained using TensorFlow which can be potentially used for building intelligent video surveillance systems.

 For object detection, a list of pre-trained models can be found at [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).